World-leading treatment and care

 Providing compassionate support

-In 2023/24, the quality of services grant has continued to fund vital counselling and psychological support for patients, including the Adult Psychological Support Service.
-This provides support to patients throughout their treatment at The Royal Marsden, ensuring that the mental health of patients is addressed alongside their physical wellbeing.
+In 2025/26, the quality of services grant continues to fund vital counselling and psychological support for patients, including the Adult Psychological Support Service, which helps care for patients’ mental health alongside their physical wellbeing.

-Thanks to this grant, the hospital has also been able to deliver a broad range of complementary therapies at The Royal Marsden in Chelsea and Sutton, including massage therapy, aromatherapy and reflexology.
-The service supports inpatients and outpatients with complex symptoms including pain, anxiety and concerns around altered body image, from diagnosis to post-treatment.
+The grant has also supported the provision of complementary therapies, including massage therapy, aromatherapy and reflexology.
+These therapies help inpatients and outpatients with complex symptoms including pain, anxiety and concerns around altered body image, from diagnosis to post-treatment.

 Two women stood outside smiling.
 The woman on the left is tall and wearing a white uniform.
 The woman on the left is shorter and wearing a navy blue nurses uniform.